 Museums serve many important functions in society, from educating the public to generating tourism for communities.
 The American Alliance of Museums estimates that more than 850 million museum visits occur in the U.S. each year.
 Yet despite that staggering number, most museums remain strongly dependent on donations to fund their programs.
 If you serve on a museum board or committee that’s seeking the most efficient way to generate donations, consider fundraising with bricks.

 That’s why it’s important to pay attention to the process used to mark the bricks.
-For example, sandblasting, pantographing, and other outdated methods leave marks that look perfectly fine—until erosion sets in, which it soon will.
+For example, sandblasting, pantographing, and other outdated methods leave marks that look perfectly fine—until erosion sets in (which it soon will).
 At Fundraising Brick, we don’t use such methods.

 Raise funds for your museum with confidence, knowing that your installations will last and that you’ll have the benefit of our services every step of the way.
-Find out all the ways that we can help you create a fundraiser that’s engaging, sustainable, and highly successful.
+Find out all the ways that we can help you create a museum fundraiser that’s engaging, sustainable, and highly successful.
 Call 1-855-BRICKS4U today.